 - Therein, of the Bank Account you wish to define an Opening Balance for, click the pencil icon of the section to be taken to their respective “Edit Details” page.

-- In the field headed “Start Balance” enter the amount you wish to record as the Opening Balance for the account.
-This will not be tied to any Transaction or specific date and will simply exist as a value for the Bank Account pre-dating anything you enter.
+- In the field headed “Start Balance” enter the amount, you wish to record as the Opening Balance for the account.
+This will not be tied to any Transaction or a specific date and will simply exist as a value for the Bank Account pre-dating anything you enter.

 - Once complete, choose “Save” in the top-right of the screen

 Please bear in mind this value is not reported by any means beyond being included in the Balance of the Bank Accounts “View/ Add” screen, and the Bank Accounts Reconciliation.

 If you need the opening balance to appear on your financial reports, please use the below method.